 Local phlebotomy classes can be more flexible and affordable.
 Depending on where you live, you might have access to:

 Summary: Local classes offer a quicker and often more affordable path, but it’s important to choose a reputable program.
-Completing this type of training can take anywhere from 4 weeks to 6 months.
+Completing this type of training could take anywhere from 4 weeks to 6 months.

 Step 2: Clinical Experience